What do I need to know as a Civil Aviation Authority?

 The Federal Aviation Administration must be reimbursed for all technical assistance and training provided to other Civil Aviation Authorities.
 Specific questions regarding aircraft certification-related training should be directed to the International Policy Office (AIR-40) in the Aircraft Certification Service, Washington DC.
 It may be reached by phone at (202)-385-8940 or by fax at (202) 493-5144.

 What are the various training options available to other Civil Aviation Authorities?

 - FAA Academy Courses Delivered Outside the United States:

 Resources permitting, the Aircraft Certification Service may be able to deliver a course outside the United States.
-AIR Indoctrination Basics and Aircraft Certifcation Systems Evaluation Program are the most commonly requested courses.
+Aircraft Certification Indoctrination Phase I and Quality System Audit Course are the most commonly requested courses.
 However, the Aircraft Certification Service may also consider requests for other Aircraft Certification courses, such as Part 21 and Systems Engineering Job Functions.
 A Civil Aviation Authority may find it more cost effective to provide a course in-country so that a group of its employees (up to 25 people) can attend instead of sending a large number of its employees to Oklahoma City, Oklahoma for training.

 - Customized Courses:

 The Aircraft Certification Service can customize a training course or workshop on specific technical topics.
 These courses and workshops are given by Aircraft Certification Service personnel who have direct experience and/or expertise in the particular subject matter.